 Support requests don’t go through a lot of pre-categorization.
 They are mostly piled together and worked on in the order they are received.
 As a Happiness Engineer, you’re going to end up learning about and touching every part of the company and its products.

-Automattic is not a very large company, but the organization is still pretty flat and open for its size browse around these guys.
+Automattic is not a very large company, but the organization is still pretty flat and open for its size.
 Nevertheless, you’re still going to run into issues that you can’t solve on your own.
 You’ll need to talk to development teams, ask questions, file bug reports, and ask for help.

 My experience as a Happiness Engineer asking development teams for support will definitely impact the way I behave when I’m on the other side of that conversation.
 I will understand first hand that when a Happiness Engineer is asking a question or reporting a problem, they have real lives and businesses on the other side, waiting for their issue to be solved as quickly as possible.